PedroEmanuelCosta2/vi_project/README.md

 ` pipenv install `

+You will need to put some data on the data folder to make the application work.
+You can then download the needed data with the following [link](https://drive.switch.ch/index.php/s/runMxGL0vUF7jZ4).

-Once your environnement is correctly set up.
+Once your environnement is correctly set up and the data is correctly placed.
 You'll need to dowload a stopwords list from nltk.
 To do this, you need to do the following commands in your python environnement.

 ```python
 import nltk